Solid Shoreline and Polar Vortex Events

 How do the mounds build up in rows that way?
 It has to do with the wind and temperatures.
 The first tier becomes stabilized, then weather conditions repeat the process.

 I CAPTURED these willing sightseers on the first tier of the ice sheet and that was precarious enough for us all.
-We did not venture farther out from this spot where the water is deeper and the shelf is shallower.
+We did not walk farther out from this spot where the water is deeper and the shelf is shallower.
 We stayed backed, but watched others foolishly venture out to the distant edges of the ice shelf.

 And then you can do this . . .